studentwiki/studentwiki.github.io/README.md

-# community-psychology-wiki
+# community-psychology-student-wiki
-A wiki resource for community psychology resources, geared towards students and interested folks
+A wiki for community psychology resources, geared towards students and interested folks